Q3D/q3dfit/docs/installation.rst

 **Downloading and Installing q3dfit**

 ``q3dfit`` is only supported and tested for Python 3.7, 3.8 and 3.9.
-We recommend installation of clean environment via conda.
+We recommend installation of a clean environment via conda.
 Instructions and more information on how to set up conda, can be found `here <https://astroconda.readthedocs.io/en/latest/getting_started.html>`_, for example.

     #.
 When you have set up conda, download one of the supported environment files: `for Python 3.7 <https://raw.githubusercontent.com/Q3D/q3dfit/main/docs/q3dfit-py37.yml>`_, `for Python 3.8 <https://raw.githubusercontent.com/Q3D/q3dfit/main/docs/q3dfit-py38.yml>`_, or `for Python 3.9 <https://raw.githubusercontent.com/Q3D/q3dfit/main/docs/q3dfit-py39.yml>`_.
 We are currently conducting all primary testing and development in Python 3.8.